Igor-Vladyka/leaflet.browser.print/README.md

 | browser-print       | { printLayer, printMap, printObjects } | Fire right before native print. 								 | For DOM manipulation with print map and print objects. |
 | browser-print-end   | { printLayer, printMap, printObjects } | Fire on print end, after we refresh map to show initial view.   | For DOM manipulation with real map objects after print |

-Example can be found here: [DEMO with print objects manipulations](https://igor-vladyka.github.io/leaflet.browser.print/examples/manipulations_v1.2.0.html);
+Example can be found here: [DEMO with print objects manipulations](https://igor-vladyka.github.io/leaflet.browser.print/examples/manipulations.html);

 ### Printing additional content section

-To add additional printing content (in addition to a map itself) we need to specify content that should be added.
-[Demo](https://igor-vladyka.github.io/leaflet.browser.print/);
+To add additional printing content (in addition to a map itself) we need to specify content that should be added: [Demo](https://igor-vladyka.github.io/leaflet.browser.print/);
 By default contentSelector: '[leaflet-browser-print-content]' so we need a content with an 'leaflet-browser-print-content' attribute.

 Code example: